endurthyrishikreddy/SQL-Agent/README.md

 1. **Google Gemini API Key Error**
    - Ensure your API key is valid and has sufficient credits
-   - Check if the key is entered correctly in the sidebar
+   - Check if the key is entered correctly in the sidebar or environment variable
+   - Verify the `.env` file is in the project root directory
+   - Make sure the environment variable name is `GEMINI_API_KEY` or `GOOGLE_API_KEY`

 2. **File Upload Issues**
    - Verify the Excel file is not corrupted